 Hawaiian Airlines is still considering whether its new Airbus A330 fleet will be equipped for onboard Internet, says CEO Mark Dunkerley.
 The aircraft are being “built with a view to Internet connectivity,” but the airline is examining available alternatives to see if a compelling business case can be made.
 Dunkerley notes that Hawaiian’s long-haul markets are dominated by leisure rather than business travelers, so it could see less demand for connectivity than other U.S. airlines.

-"BA In No Hurry To Make 747 Replacement Decision, Walsh SaysEmbraer To Assemble EJets In China, Possibly By This SummerAir Jamaica, Caribbean Airlines Transition DelayedHawaiian Considering Onboard Internet Options90 Slots At Toronto City Airport Available" is Premium Content.
-Subscribing will provide full access to this article as well as the opportunity to access:
+You must be a paid subscriber to access "BA In No Hurry To Make 747 Replacement Decision, Walsh SaysEmbraer To Assemble EJets In China, Possibly By This SummerAir Jamaica, Caribbean Airlines Transition DelayedHawaiian Considering Onboard Internet Options90 Slots At Toronto City Airport Available".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.